neutraltone/awesome-stock-resources/README.md

 * [unDraw](https://undraw.co/) - [:copyright:](https://undraw.co/license) Open-source illustrations for every project you can imagine and create.
 * [WooBro.design](https://woobro.design/) - [:copyright:](https://creativecommons.org/licenses/by/4.0/) CC-BY licensed vector image illustrations with sources.
 * [Illustrations Figma](https://www.artify.co/illustrations-figma) - [:copyright:](https://www.bypeople.com/licenses) More than 5000 vector illustrations you can use inside Figma.
 All the figma illustrations are in SVG & PNG formats and includes styles like flat, lined, abstract and more.
+* [Vector Illustrations](https://www.artify.co/vector-illustrations) - [:copyright:](https://www.bypeople.com/licenses) Search over 5000 vector illustrations and more than 70 design styles, with an integrated editor to adjust the design at you wish.

 ## Vector Graphics